electroglyph/atheriz/README.md

 3d room coordinates are built in, coords = ("area", x, y, z)

-The included client has built in support for ascii maps, and building rooms in-game can optionally auto-generate maps.
+The included client has built in support for optional ascii maps, and building rooms in-game can optionally auto-generate maps.

 # Documentation